syncfusion-content/blazor-docs/blazor/sparkline/data-labels.md

 ---
 layout: post
-title: Data Labels in Blazor Sparkline Component | Syncfusion
+title: Data Labels with Blazor Sparkline Component | Syncfusion
-description: Checkout and learn here all about Data Labels in Syncfusion Blazor Sparkline component and much more.
+description: Checkout and learn here all about Data Labels with Syncfusion Blazor Sparkline component and much more.
 platform: Blazor
 control: Sparkline Charts
 documentation: ug
 ---

-# Data Labels in Blazor Sparkline Component
+# Data Labels with Blazor Sparkline Component

 To improve readability, the Data Labels are used to display the value of data points.